-The oldest rocks in Ireland are dated at around 1.7 billion years and crop out on the island of Inistrahull, off Malin Head, Co.
-Donegal.
+The oldest rocks in Ireland are dated at 2.4 billion years and crop out in Co.
+Wexford, where they are part of the group of rocks termed the Rosslare Complex.
 These, and similar rocks elsewhere in Ireland, are fragments of ancient continents and form much of the country's geological basement.
 Many of Ireland's younger rocks were associated with, or deformed by, the Caledonian (~400 Ma) and, later, the Variscan (~290 Ma) orogenies.
 The first of these resulted in significant deformation of rocks in Connemara and south Leinster, intrusion of granite batholiths, and extensive volcanic activity.
 This orogeny also produced a major chain of mountains (the Caledonides), the vestiges of which stretch from the Appalachians of North America to the Arctic Circle in Norway.
 The Caledonian orogeny also generated the northeast-southwest grain of the landscape and rocks in central and northern Ireland.
 The Variscan orogeny did not affect Ireland as intensely as the Caledonian (as the zone of continental collision was located far to the south of the country), but nonetheless resulted in strong folding of rocks in the southern half of the country, producing the east-west grain that characterises the landscape in Counties Cork and Kerry.

 The rocks of the Burren region record a relatively quiescent period in Ireland's geological history between these two major orogenies.
-Erosion of the Caledonian mountain chain, and deposition of significant volumes of sediment (the "Old Red Sandstones" that crop out in the anticlines of the Slieve Aughty Mountains and elsewhere in Munster) by large braided rivers was followed by a rise in sea level and deposition of limestones on a shallow-water, gently sloping, ramp in a submarine basin.
+Erosion of the Caledonian mountain chain, and deposition of significant volumes of sediment (the "Old Red Sandstones" that crop out in the anticlines of the Slieve Aughty Mountains in the Gort-Kinvarra Lowlands and elsewhere in Munster) by large braided rivers was followed by a rise in sea level and deposition of limestones on a shallow-water, gently sloping, ramp in a submarine basin.
 This basin was later filled by sediment deposited by a complex of deltaic systems.
 Despite this relative quiescence, the limestones and deltaic sedimentary rocks of the Burren region show evidence for periods of volcanic activity, oscillations in sea level, and sea floor subsidence, and were deformed to varying extents by the Variscan orogeny.
 These rocks were later uplifted and, as overlying rocks were eroded, brought to the Earth's surface.
 As with the rest of Ireland, the landscape of the Burren region has been modified significantly by the effects of the most recent series of glaciations.
 Unlike elsewhere in Ireland, however, much of the Burren region is characterised by the rarity, or absence, of glacial drift.
 The following sections describe the geology of the Burren region, including an introduction to the general geographic- and tectonic setting, the succession of rock units (stratigraphy), the characteristics of the ancient environments in which the rocks were deposited (palaeoenvironmental setting), and evidence for Earth movements (tectonic deformation).
 The geological evolution of the Burren region is summarised in Fig. 6.

-Holocene Extensive Karsification

-0 0.01 1.8 Pleistocene Glaciation. weathering of rock at the surface during interglacial periods and erosion of this weathered rock during glacial periods.
-Increasing exposure and karstification of limestone in the Burren

-1.0

-23 Neogene Exposure of the Burren region above sea level.
-Intense weathering and erosion of

-the shales, siltstones and sandstones.
-Extensive karistification in the Gort-Kinvara Lowlands.
-Formation of Ballyvaughan and Tulough Valleys and the Carran Depressio

-65 Palaeogene

-145 Creatceous

-199 Jurassic Prolonged periods of exposure above sea level.
-Desert conditions on land for much of

-this time.
-Minimal or no deposition of sediment.
-Several phases of uplift and erosion.

-251 Triassic

-201

-299 Permian

-299 Flooding of land and formation of shallow sea.
-Deposition of shallow marine

-limestones followed by deep marine mudstones, slope deposits and deltaic

-Carboniferous sandstones and siltstones.
-Burial of these marine sediments.
-Gentle deformation

-359 Carbonnerous during Variscan orogeny.

-Caledonian orogeny (mountain-building episode).
-Intrusion of Galway granite.
-Intense

-Devenion erosion of Caledonian mountain chain and deposition of Old Red Sandstones.

-416 Devonian

-Cilurion

-443 Silurian

-Ordenisiar

-488 Ordovician

-No realize or ovidence of events during these nonicity in the Demonstration

-No rocks or evidence of events during these periods in the Burren region.

-542 Cambrian

-2500 Proterozoic

-4560 Archaean

 Figure 6.
-Geological timescale showing the major events occurring in, and affecting the rocks of, the Burren region
+Geological timescale showing the major events occurring in, and affecting the rocks of, the Burren region.

-3.2 Palaeogeographic and tectono-stratigraphic setting
+3.2.
+Palaeogeographic and tectono-stratigraphic setting

-The rocks of the Burren region were deposited during the Carboniferous period in Earth history, which spans 359-299 Ma.
+The rocks of the Burren region were deposited during the Carboniferous period in Earth history, which spans 359-299 Ma (megaannum: millions of years ago).
 In the Early Carboniferous, the palaeocontinents of Gondwana and Laurussia were separated by the palaeo-Tethys Ocean; Ireland was located approximately 10°S of the equator (Fig. 7).
 Closure of the palaeo-Tethys Ocean was associated with strike-slip faulting and widespread crustal extension that generated several intracratonic sedimentary basins (in Laurussia) along the flanks of the Caledonides.
 These basins possessed few connections to the major oceans at the time and facilitated the accumulation of thick volumes of sediment.